jeffh/Fox/docs/source/generators.rst

 Generators
 ==========

-Generators specify directed random data creation.
-This means generators know how to create the given data and how to shrink it.
+Generators specify directed, random data creation.
+This means generators know how to create the given data type and how to shrink it.
+For Objective-C compatibility, generators are only allowed to produce Objective-C objects (``id``).

-Technically, all generators conform to the ``FOXGenerator`` protocol.
-All generators return a lazy rose tree for consumption by the :doc:`Fox runner
+All generators conform to the ``FOXGenerator`` protocol and are expected to return a lazy rose tree for consumption by the :doc:`Fox runner </runner>`.
-</runner>`.

 The power of generators are their composability.
 Shrinking is provided for *free* if you compose with Fox's built-in generators.
 In fact, most of Fox's